 Make sure you make it possible for them to incorporate video recording into their normal work hours.

-Most people have a SmartPhone they can use to shoot but supplementing with a few simple, inexpensive tools (like a tripod, stabilizer or external mic) can greatly improve the quality of the video.
+Most people already have a SmartPhone they can use to film.
+And supplementing with a few inexpensive tools (like a tripod, stabilizer, or external mic) can greatly improve the quality of the video.

-Additionally, using a service like EditMate will ensure that the footage is professionally edited, polished and worth sharing.
+Additionally, using a video editing service like EditMate will ensure that the footage is professionally edited, polished, and worth sharing.

-This also takes the pressure of employees of having to figure out the much more difficult (and time-consuming) task of how to edit a great video.
+This also takes the pressure off employees of having to figure out the much more difficult (and time-consuming) task of how to edit a great video.
 Leave it to the pros!

-The International Travel College of New Zealand captures footage of their own Marketing Manager Mel to give a genuine, authentic voice to their brand and reach potential new students in Facebook video ads.
+The International Travel College of New Zealand captures footage of their own Marketing Manager Mel to give an authentic voice to their brand.
+This is one of the many videos ITC has created with EditMate to reach new students in Facebook ads.

-With a little planning and employee participation, you can easily add employee-generated video as a new type of content for your internal communications and marketing strategies.
+With a little planning and employee participation, you can easily add employee-generated videos to your internal communications and marketing strategies.